harshmriduhash/proposal-ai/README.md

 # Proposal - AI-Powered Proposal Generation Platform

-ProposalAI helps consultants, all kind agencies, and professional services firms generate winning proposals in minutes instead of hours.
+ProposalAI helps consultants, all kind ofagencies, and professional services firms generate winning proposals in minutes instead of hours.
 Upload RFPs and company assets, and get 80% complete proposals tailored to each client.

 ## Features